birros/birros.github.io/content/about.en.md

 ## Editorial line

-Being natively French-speaking, the pages are first written in French before being translated by me in English.
+Being natively French-speaking the pages are written in French, English translation is possible if I find it useful or if a request exists.

 This site serves as a showcase for __my creations__ as well as __my favorites__ concerning *projects*, *ideas*, *wishes*, *methods*, *tips*, *tutorials*,